 Acupuncture for rotator cuff pain

-The rotator cuff stabilizes every shoulder movement, so when it's strained or torn, almost everything hurts.
-We help it calm and rebuild.
+The rotator cuff steadies your shoulder through every move, so when it's strained or torn, almost anything you do with that arm hurts.
+We help it calm down and rebuild.

-The rotator cuff is a group of four muscles and tendons that keep the shoulder stable and moving smoothly.
-Overuse, a fall, or age-related wear can strain, inflame or tear it.
+The rotator cuff is four muscles and their tendons wrapped around the shoulder to keep it stable and moving smoothly.
+Overuse, a fall, or years of wear can strain it, inflame it, or tear it.

 Symptoms we treat